Masaf23/password-generator/README.md

-# react-password-generator
+# password-generator
-ReactJS powered password generator
+Password generator app

 A clone of [passwordsgenerator.net](passwordsgenerator.net) with an aim to improve it.